Efficient photon sorter in a high-dimensional Hilbert space: From CM theory to practical sorter

-While the analysis presented here suggests that a high efficiency single optical element sorter is feasible with commercially available materials and holographic recording techniques, further work is needed.
-First, we need to understand the quantum nature of such an element.
-Second, we need to examine its sensitivity to alignment (linear and rotational) and examine the wavelength scaling issues involved in recording OAM photons.
-Our first step will be to produce a 3-state k-QKD $MUB_1$ sorter.
-Our goal is to test its performance using states generated by a single phase SLM \cite{Gruneisen:08}.
+Experimentally, we are currently producing and testing a 3-state k-QKD $MUB_1$ sorter.
+Our goal is to test its performance using states generated by a single phase-modulated SLM \cite{Gruneisen:08}.
 If the MUB-state sorters described here can be produced, they should have far more utility in quantum information processing than just QKD, e.g. as an essential element in linear quantum computing \cite{Knill:01}.